openmcp-project/service-provider-crossplane/README.md

   image: ghcr.io/openmcp-project/images/service-provider-crossplane:<latest-version> # latest upstream version
 ```

-## 🚀 Use the Service Provider Crossplane
+## 🚀 Using Service Provider Crossplane

 ### Configure a `ProviderConfig`
 A `ProviderConfig` is an API where you can configure the installation of a Crossplane instance in your `ManagedControlPlane`.